TaskaRaine/Ancient-Tools/README.md

 [Version 1.0.0](https://github.com/TaskaRaine/Ancient-Tools/releases/download/1.0.0/AncientTools_V1.0.0.zip)

 ### Change Log
+#### Version 1.4.0
+-- Pitch
+New crafting process - Pitch!

+Firepits, Forges and Pit Kilns can use pitch for a fuel and will become waterproof(won't extinguish due to rain).

+Adds a new torch block made from pitch.
+Pitch torches burn longer than regular torches and will not be extinguished if put out in the rain.

+Adds Chambersticks which can be smithed from various metals.
+Empty chamberstick blocks can hold pitch or candles and work as a permenant lighting solution similar to the vanilla oil lamp.

+Pitch can be used to seal crocks.

+Adds a new item, powdered charcoal, which is required for the crafting of pitch.

+-- Resin Harvest
+Adds new 'directional resin' blocks that act just like regular leaky pine/acacia blocks but have the ability to be selectively rotated.

+Knives can now be used to carve into the bark of pine and acacia trees.
+A directional resin block will be placed in the tree with leaky resin appearing on the face that was carved.

+Resin harvesting is turned off by default now that resin spawns have been boosted significantly in vanilla Vintage Story.

+-- Other
+Hide Sack and Curing Rack processes should now 'catch up' after having been unloaded.
+If the meat spoilage timer and curing timer both expire, though, meats will still turn to rot when they should have been cured.

+Compatibility for Bricklayers and Creatures and Critters(cochineal, grasshoppers, crickets) grindables to be visible in the Ancient Tools mortar.

+Bark doughs now require 4 flours to craft instead of just 1.
+Saturation values for the bread has also been reduced.

 #### Version 1.3.6
 The mod can now be enjoyed in Japanese, courtesy of a translation offered by Macoto Hino!